AtakanTurgut/git.controller.doc/README.md

 ### [GitHub](#)
 GitHub is a web-based storage service for software development projects that use Git as their version control system. <br/>
 It allows you to store the documentation you have made by using Git commands, allowing you to access them in a shared way later. <br/>
-Before uploading to GitHub, we need to create a new 'Repository' in GitHub by clicking 'Repositories > New' or by clicking the '+' icon next to the search bar and clicking 'New repository'.
+Before uploading to GitHub, we need to create a `New repository` in GitHub by clicking `Repositories > New` or by clicking the `+` icon next to the search bar and clicking `New repository`.
 You can add a name (Repository name*) and optionally a description (Description (optional)) to your repo. <br/>
 The `Public` option must be selected if you want other users to see your Repo. <br/>
-You can choose the 'Private' option if you want only me to see it and not other users. <br/>
+You can choose the `Private` option if you want only me to see it and not other users. <br/>

 - To enable it to connect remotely to your GitHub:
 - In `origin` it holds the URL of the Repository.